aneeshharwalkar/EthicsPaper/README.md

 # EthicsPaper
-Ethical Implications of Autonomous Weapons and Drones in Warfare
+This repository contains my final paper on the Ethical Implications of Autonomous Weapons and Drones in Warfare, along with my final presentation PDF file